 What is edge computing and how is it different from the cloud?
-Find out in our latest Tech Explained feature where we explain the practice of processing data in real-time without delay.
+Find out in our latest Tech Explained feature where we explain the practice of processing data in real-time without delay

 At Springwise, we are covering the continuing evolution of smart devices – devices like smart mirrors, connected air vents and interactive beer labels.
 Today, most of these devices use the cloud to process the data they receive.
 In the future, however, these IoT devices will likely include the ability to process much of this data autonomously.
 Welcome to edge, or fog computing.
 Edge computing involves shifting processing power from the cloud to devices like smart refrigerators and automated manufacturing systems.
 So, what exactly is edge computing, and how does it work?

-Edge computing is the next generation from cloud computing.
+Edge computing is the next generation of cloud computing.
 In cloud computing, data is moved away from individual or company computers and into data centres run by tech companies like Microsoft and Google.
 Dropbox, Gmail and Slack are examples of cloud-based applications.
 However, more and more devices are now relying on artificial intelligence.
 AI requires a lot of data that often has to be processed in real time, making it harder to depend on the cloud.
 As a result, there has been a trend to move critical processing and decision-making into the devices themselves.
 These ‘edge’ devices are connected to the cloud, but they also have enough onboard computing power to ‘make decisions’ on their own.

 Edge computing is about moving processing and storage closer to the application or the end user.
 For example, smart thermostats like Nest adjust the temperature in users’ homes based on the data they collect about owners’ habits.
 Devices like these are edge devices – they are able to adjust the temperature in real time without referring back to a cloud-based algorithm for instructions.